Matrices perturbed by random noise: The accuracy of low-rank approximation: Abstract

 Low-rank approximation plays a central role in data science because it can substantially reduce the dimensionality of the original data, the matrix $A$.
 For a large data matrix $A$, one typically computes a rank-$p$ approximation $A_p$ for a suitably chosen small $p$, stores $A_p$, and uses it as input for further computations.
 The reduced dimension of $A_p$ enables faster computations and significant data compression.

 2mm

 In practice, noise is inevitable.
 We often have access only to noisy data $\tilde A = A + E$, where $E$ represents the noise.
 Consequently, the low-rank approximation used as input in many downstream tasks is $\tilde A_p$, the best rank $p$ approximation of $\tilde A$, rather than $A_p$.
 Therefore, it is natural and important to estimate the error $ \| \tilde A_p - A_p \|$.
+This error plays a critical role in estimating the accuracy of the output of any process involving a low-rank approximation of noisy input.

 2mm